rain-fighters/AudioPick/README.md

 Since it's now possible to store/remember a preferred audio output device **per site/domain**, the extension's **option panel** and hence the option to set a global preferred device (for the browser) has been removed.
 This also significantly reduces the number of microphone permission that the extension acquires (see below).

 **Note** that the **Audio Ouput Devices API** requires media (microphone) permissions to be granted to every site with audio sinks that need to be manipulated, which &ndash; as a result &ndash; allows those sites to access your microphone.
-Hence **AudioPick** only acquires permission when the user actually picks a non-default device for a site and restores permissions when the user reverts back to using the default.
+Hence **AudioPick** only acquires permissions when the user actually picks a non-default device for a site and restores permissions when the user reverts back to using the default.

 ## Free/Libre Open Source
 We publish this/our software as **Free/Libre Open Source** licensed under [**GPL-3.0**](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) to ensure that you have and continue to have the following four fundamental freedoms: